ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 * picklists that are read from Siebel configuration
 * field properties that are read from Siebel configuration (required, readonly)

+Requirements:
-Requirements: this example requires access to icons and fonts stored on https://fonts.googleapis.com/.
+* Access to icons and fonts stored on https://fonts.googleapis.com/.
+* Siebel version: 16+

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.